Cork Athletic Union League: Munster Senior League

 In addition to Cobh Ramblers, Cork Hibernians and Albert Rovers joining the League of Ireland, a number of current Munster Senior League clubs were also originally members of the Cork AUL before switching from junior to intermediate football.
 Five of the Cork AUL's most successful clubs – Temple United, Kinsale, St. Mary's, Wembley and Castleview – all subsequently joined the MSL.
 Other clubs to switch from the Cork AUL to the MSL include Avondale United, Mallow United, Tramore Athletic, College Corinthians, Ringmahon Rangers, Everton and Rockmount.

+2020s

+In August 2025, three new teams were added to the league.
+Sullane F.C. from Ballyvourney joined for the first time along with Inch United from Killeagh and Mallow Town.
+In addition, Grattan United, Glenthorn Celtic, Los Zarcos and Mogeely F.C. entered reserve sides.

-League Pyramid
+League pyramid

-The Management Committee decides the number of divisions and number of teams in each division.
+The league's management committee decides the number of divisions and number of teams in each division.
 No club may have two teams in any one division of the league.
-A system of promotion and relegation applies in all divisions and is decided by the Management Committee before the start of each season.
-The below format has been agreed for the 2024/25 season.
+A system of promotion and relegation applies in all divisions and is decided by the management committee before the start of each season.
+The below format has been agreed for the 2025–26 season: